mla157/hacs-obienergytracker-integration/README.md

 - **Password**: Your "OBI" account password
 - **Country**: Country code (default## API Details & Credits

-- **Login Endpoint**: \https://www.obi.de/regi/auth/api/public/login\ (JWT-based authentication)
-- **Data Endpoint**: Cloud-based polling for energy statistics and meter dat*Disclaimer: This integration is not affiliated with or endorsed by OBI.
-Use at your own risk.*cker: debug
-  \\\

 ---

 *Disclaimer: This integration is not affiliated with or endorsed by OBI.
-Use at your own risk.* n for subsequent API callsce discovery
+Use at your own risk.*
-- [ ] Bridge and device ID detection
-- [ ] Diagnostics support
-- [ ] Better error handling and recovery